Emaratilicious/PHPLeague-for-WP/readme.txt

 * CHG: Remove input values when it's a field by default
 * CHG: FRENCH language has been updated and countries list added!
 * CHG: No more Premium Edition!
 FREE for Life...
+* FIX: If someone try to access a non-existing fixture, he can't!

 = 1.3 =
 * NEW: Possibility to display all the fixtures